(Born 17th June 1936)

 Ken Loach has never succumbed to the siren call of Hollywood, and it's virtually impossible to imagine his particular brand of British socialist realism translating well to that context.

-school and acted on the basis of improvisation (more realistic).
+'Kes' one of Ken Loachs' well known films starred David Bradley who was founded in a local school and acted on the basis of improvisation (more realistic). |

 Loach's film work is characterised by a particular view of realism; he strives in every area of filmmaking to emphasise genuine interplay between actors, to the point where some scenes in his films appear unscripted.
 All scenes are carefully scripted, around which some improvisation can occur.
 The final script and the final film are actually very close.